 Once completed, the DEI Plan, along with its findings and recommendations, will be used to guide the City of Huntington Woods in its policies and actions relative to land use planning, housing, and economic development.
-In addition to the DEI Plan, Oakland County's Neighborhood and Housing Development Division has created tools that can be used to strengthen the City's goals for a more diversified housing stock which can be accessed here: https://www.oakgov.com/ advantageoakland/communities/Pages/ default.aspx.

 The City of Huntington Woods is committed to implementing the principles of DEI into all aspects of city government to help achieve a more diverse, equitable, and just community.